CSN Mission

 Children’s Safety Network:

-• Leads and participates on national panels and workgroups to examine the impact of racism and discrimination on public health.
+- Leads and participates in national panels and workgroups to examine the impact of racism and discrimination on public health.

 The journey towards true health equity—the ability of every parent, child, and family to achieve their full health potential without discrimination or barrier—will be a long one.
 We are committed to achieving equity so that infants, children, and adolescents can reach their full potential.